kyechou/leagueoflegends/README.md

 * To also remove the environment from which the game is launched:
   `leagueoflegends uninstall`.

-### Advanced wine configuration
+## Advanced wine configuration

-`leagueoflegends kill` would use `wineserver --kill` to try to kill all the wine processes of the current wine prefix, which might be helpful if some error happens and the script hangs.
+`leagueoflegends kill` would use `wineserver --kill` to try to kill all the wine processes of the current wine prefix, which can be helpful if some error happens and the script hangs.

 `leagueoflegends run <...>` can be use to run any command with the wine-related environment variables, such as `WINEARCH`, `WINEDLLOVERRIDES`, and `WINEPREFIX`.
-This way, you could easily run wine utilities like `leagueoflegends run winecfg`, or `leagueoflegends run wineserver --kill`, etc.
+This way, you could easily run wine utilities like `leagueoflegends run winecfg`, or `leagueoflegends run winetricks`, etc.